-This course is thought at Lamar High School as a second-year science course.
+This course is taught at Lamar High School as a second-year science course.
 This course is designed for students to understand the fundamental principles of chemistry which characterize the properties of matter and how it reacts.
-The course is taught using the flipped homework using carefully selected online videos (or online course resources) and traditional classroom discussion with hands on laboratory techniques.
+The course is taught with the flipped assignment using carefully selected online videos (or online course resources) and traditional classroom discussion with hands on laboratory techniques.
 Throughout the course students are taught to obtain, organize and analyze data.
 Conclusions are developed using both qualitative and quantitative procedures.
 Students are challenged to relate science and chemistry in their daily lives that they have learned in this course.

-Physics 1 Recommended
+PDP Physics 1